carlesbarreda/carlesbarreda.github.io/src/content/blog/how-to-configure-pwa.md

 AstroPaper is a highly customizable Astro blog theme.
 With AstroPaper, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.

-WARN  Issues with peer dependencies found
+pnpm remove @types/github-slugger
-Peer dependencies that should be installed: pnpm add -D @types/react-dom typescript vite
+pnpm add -w @vite-pwa/astro workbox-window pnpm add -w -D @types/react-dom @typescript-eslint/eslint-plugin @vite-pwa/astro prettier-plugin-astro typescript vite vite-plugin-pwa

 ## Table of contents